dfinity/motoko/doc/md/reference/language-manual.md

 :::note

-On the Internet Computer, the act of issuing a call to a canister function can fail, so that the call cannot (and will not be) performed.
+On ICP, the act of issuing a call to a canister function can fail, so that the call cannot (and will not be) performed.
 This can happen due to a lack of canister resources, typically because the local message queue for the destination canister is full, or because performing the call would reduce the current cycle balance of the calling canister to a level below its freezing threshold.
-Such call failures are reported by throwing an `Error` with code `#call_error { err_code = n }`, where `n` is the non-zero `err_code` value returned by the Internet Computer.
+Such call failures are reported by throwing an `Error` with code `#call_error { err_code = n }`, where `n` is the non-zero `err_code` value returned by ICP.
 Like other errors, call errors can be caught and handled using `try ... catch ...` expressions, if desired.

 :::

 ### Type `Region`

-The type `Region` represents opague stable memory regions.
+The type `Region` represents opaque stable memory regions.
 Region objects are dynamically allocated and independently growable.
 They represent isolated partitions of IC stable memory.

-The region type is stable (but not shared) and its objects, which are stateful, may be stored in stable variables and data structures.
+The region type is stable but not shared and its objects, which are stateful, may be stored in stable variables and data structures.

 Objects of type `Region` are created and updated using the functions provided by base library `Region`.
-See [Stable Regions](stable-regions.md) and library [Region](./base/Region.md) for more information.
+See [stable regions](../stable-regions.md) and library [Region](../base/Region.md) for more information.

 ### Constructed types

-`<path> <type-typ-args>?` is the application of a type identifier or path, either built-in (i.e. `Int`) or user defined, to zero or more type **arguments**.
+`<path> <type-typ-args>?` is the application of a type identifier or path, either built-in (i.e. `Int`) or user defined, to zero or more type arguments.
 The type arguments must satisfy the bounds, if any, expected by the type constructor’s type parameters (see [Well-formed types](#well-formed-types)).

 Though typically a type identifier, more generally, `<path>` may be a `.`-separated sequence of actor, object or module identifiers ending in an identifier accessing a type component of a value (for example, `Acme.Collections.List`).

 ### Object types

-`<sort>? { <typ-field>;* }` specifies an object type by listing its zero or more named *type fields*.
+`<sort>? { <typ-field>;* }` specifies an object type by listing its zero or more named type fields.

-Within an object type, the names of fields must be distinct (both by name and hash value).
+Within an object type, the names of fields must be distinct both by name and hash value.

 Object types that differ only in the ordering of the fields are equivalent.

-When `<sort>?` is `actor`, all fields have `shared` function type (specifying messages).
+When `<sort>?` is `actor`, all fields have `shared` function type for specifying messages.

 ### Variant types

 `{ <typ-tag>;* }` specifies a variant type by listing its variant type fields as a sequence of `<typ-tag>`s.

-Within a variant type, the tags of its variants must be distinct (both by name and hash value).
+Within a variant type, the tags of its variants must be distinct both by name and hash value.

 Variant types that differ only in the ordering of their variant type fields are equivalent.